This is a quick, light chicken dish featuring an easy pan sauce made with dark rum, honey, spices, fresh pear, and scallions.

 Instructions

-- Heat the vegetable oil in a large skillet over medium-high heat.
-Using tongs, add the chicken pieces, shaking off the excess flour.
+- Heat the vegetable oil in a frying pan over medium-high heat.
+Using tongs, add the chicken pieces one at a time, shaking off the excess flour first.

-- Add the rum, chicken broth and honey, bring to a simmer and add the pear.
+- Stir in the rum, chicken broth, and honey, bring to a simmer and add the pear.

-- Stir in the butter and scallions.
+- Stir in the butter and chopped scallions.
 Season to taste with salt and pepper and remove from the heat.
-Serve over Ginger Rice (see below).
+Serve over steamed white or brown rice.

 Recipe Notes

-For a non-alcoholic version of this recipe, replace the rum with 1/4 cup apple juice, increase the chicken broth to 1/3 cup and reduce the amount of honey to 1 tablespoon.
+For a non-alcoholic version of this recipe: Replace the rum with 1/4 cup of apple juice, increase the chicken broth to 1/3 cup, and reduce the amount of honey to 1 tablespoon.

 Nutrition Information